 Tie Rod Removal

-It’s important to use the right tool when replacing aluminum and alloy steering linkage.
+Using the right tool when replacing aluminum and alloy steering linkage is important.
 Striking softer metals with a hardened hammer can cause unrepairable damage.
 Use the appropriate puller instead.

 Outer tie rod ends swivel on a ball stud that can wear and become loose, resulting in excessive free play and changes in the toe.
-They press fit into a tapered hole in the steering knuckle and can be difficult to remove without a puller like the one in the illustration below.
+They press fit into a tapered hole in the steering knuckle.
+They can be difficult to remove without a puller like the one in the illustration below.

 There’s a special tool for outer tie rods, inner tie rods, pitman arms, etc. They come in all shapes and sizes, but the right puller can quickly resolve a difficult job.
 Using a puller helps prevent damage to the steering knuckle, the tie rod end, and the threads on the stud.